 Music conservatories in the European tradition teach rhythm almost entirely through Western notation: time signatures, note values, dotted notes, ties.
 This system is well-suited to the repertoire it was designed for.
 It handles Euclidean rhythms awkwardly.
 The tresillo $E(3,8)$ requires either a triplet feel against a binary pulse or a notation involving a dotted quarter note followed by a dotted quarter and a quarter, which correctly represents the sound but obscures the structural principle entirely.

 The Euclidean framework suggests a different pedagogical starting point.
 Rather than beginning from the bar line and asking how notes fill it, begin from the cycle length $n$ and the onset count $k$ and ask how to distribute the onsets as evenly as possible.
-The answer is always computable and always produces a recognisable rhythm.
+The answer is computable, but whether the result is recognised as a particular rhythm depends on rotation, accent, tempo, and context.

 Whether conservatory curricula are ready to incorporate the Euclidean framework alongside Western notation is a separate question.
 The mathematics does not demand it.
 But it offers a language for rhythm that transcends the Western bar-line without abandoning precision — and that seems worth something, especially in a world where the music students will perform and teach is no longer exclusively European.